Datawheel/canon-stats/README.md

 Canon-stats is a node-js library, whose purpose is to simplify the labor of doing complex calculations on the front-end.
 It integrates with [@datawheel/canon-core](https://github.com/Datawheel/canon) and [tesseract-olap/tesseract](https://github.com/tesseract-olap/tesseract).
 Both are open source technologies developed and supported by [Datawheel](https://datawheel.us).

-This library creates REST-APIs in JSON format, that you can use on the front-end, and it is based on the integration of `python` calculations with `node`, and those calculations are encapsulated on `expressJS`.
+This library creates REST-APIs in JSON format, and it is based on the integration of `python` calculations with `node`, and those calculations are encapsulated on `expressJS`.

 ## Installation